 “I really like these baits when fishing new areas or scouting.
 Just multiply the extra couple of feet you cover off to the sides by the number of holes you cut in a day, and you’re really getting at more fish in the same water.”

-Even neutral-to-aggressive fish can be targeted more effectively with some spoon hacks.
+Even neutral-to-aggressive fish can be targeted more effectively with some walleye spoons hacks.

 A simple one is just a treble hook with a single drop of glow epoxy where each hook bend meets the hook body.
 By switching out factory hooks with some of these new glow-resin trebles out there, you can help to prevent fish from eating your spoon and not your hooks, a problem more prevalent than you might think.